maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 ## Conclusion

 "Producing open-source software" was a nice read.
-I don't want to read more things on screen, so will wait for the second edition to be in print to read it, but I am glad to have already read the first and feel it'd be a nice book to discuss with others.
+I don't want to read more things on screen given how I spend my days :sweat_smile:, so will wait for the second edition to be in print to read it, but I am glad to have already read the first.
+I feel it'd be a nice book to discuss with others.
 It reminded me of Tracy Teal's posit conference workshop ["It's not just code: managing an open source project"](https://github.com/posit-conf-2023/managing-os-project/) that I didn't attend, but whose existence I found cool; and of an rOpenSci community call I participated it in, ["Set Up Your Package to Foster a Community"](https://ropensci.org/blog/2021/04/28/commcall-pkg-community/).